 Poplar tree cankers are caused by fungi that enter through injuries.
 Take care when performing landscape maintenance so that you don’t damage the bark with a string trimmer or hit the tree with flying debris from a lawn mower.
 Broken branches should be pruned to eliminate ragged edges.
 Prune to shape the tree while the tree is young to keep pruning wounds small.

 Early detection of cankers on poplar trees might make it possible to treat a tree and keep it alive for many years.
 Remove branches with cankers to prevent spread of the disease.
-Fertilize infected trees annually in spring and water often enough to keep the soil moist to a depth of six inches.
+Fertilize infected trees annually in spring and water often enough to keep the soil moist to a depth of 6 inches (15 cm.).
 Good care goes a long way toward extending the life of your tree.